-Contributions to Support the Aboriginal Economic Development Strategic Partnerships Initiative
+Contributions to Support the Aboriginal Economic Development Strategic Partnerships Initiative: Terms and Conditions

 The Aboriginal Economic Development Strategic Partnerships Initiative (SPI) will assist to align investments under existing federal programming and services.
 This will be accomplished through the identification and prioritization of key sector specific economic opportunities across the country that would benefit from a whole-of-government approach to investment.
 The Federal Coordination Committee for Aboriginal Economic Development (FCC), established for the purpose of furthering the objectives of the Framework, will validate and prioritize opportunities for a whole-of-government approach to investment under the SPI.